quasarframework/quasar-framework.org/source/components/inline-datetime.md

 title: Inline Datetime
 ---
-The Quasar Inline Datetime component provides a method to input dates and time or both and is shown directly on the page or element you are dispaying.
-There are also a [Datetime field version](/components/datetime.html), which also uses a modal/popup, as well as a [Datetime Range](/components/datetime-range.html) version.
+The Inline Datetime component provides a method to input dates and time or both and is shown directly on the page or element you are dislpaying.
+There are also two more versions available: [Datetime](/components/datetime.html), which also uses a modal/popup, as well as a [Datetime Range](/components/datetime-range.html).

-You'll notice in the examples to the right, the iOS and Material Datetime pickers look and act totally different, just like their native counterparts.
+You'll notice in the demos that the iOS and Material Datetime pickers look and act totally different, just like their native counterparts.

 Works well with [QField](/components/field.html) for additional functionality such as a helper, error message placeholder and many others.